 Lastly, neem leaf and lemon balm reduce inflammation and itchiness.

-It was only a matter of time until someone came up with an edible shampoo.
+It was only a matter of time until someone came up with edible baby shampoo.
 After all, how many times have you said that something smelled good enough to eat?

 While I wouldn’t recommend eating this product, it’s both interesting and effective.

-The tasty aroma comes from natural ingredients like rose water, oat, and coconut.
+The tasty aroma comes from natural ingredients like rose water, oat, and coconut oil.
 There are no added perfumes, phthalates, dyes, or parabens.

 It cleanses and hydrates the baby’s skin and hair to leave it silken.